mkhaled501333/bedjanssen_crm-v3/docs/TICKET_ITEMS_REPORT_USAGE.md

 The `ticket_items_report` view provides a comprehensive report of all ticket items with their associated customer, ticket, and product information.
 This guide focuses on **dynamic filtering** where available filter options automatically update based on currently applied filters, ensuring users only see relevant choices.

+**Key Feature**: The API now returns **everything in a single response** - available filters, applied filters, filter summary, AND the actual report data with pagination.
+This eliminates the need for multiple API calls and provides a more efficient user experience.

 ## Dynamic Filtering Concept

 Dynamic filtering means that when a user applies a filter, the available options for other filters automatically update to show only values that exist in the filtered dataset.
 This prevents users from selecting filter combinations that would return empty results.